mesosphere/marathon/docs/docs/ssl-basic-access-authentication.md

     fully-qualified hostname of where you intend to use the certificate.

         ```sh
-        $ openssl req -new -x509 -key marathon.key -out self-signed-marathon.crt
+        $ openssl req -new -x509 -key marathon.key -out self-signed-marathon.pem
         ```

 3. Combine the key and certificate files into a PKCS12 format file, the file format used by the Java keystore.

-    If the certificate you received is not in the `.crt` format, see the [Jetty SSL configuration](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html#loading-keys-and-certificates)
+    If the certificate you received is not in the `.pem` format, see the [Jetty SSL configuration](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html#loading-keys-and-certificates)
     documentation for details on how to convert it.